H-2A Online Filing via the Foreign Labor Application Gateway FLAG System

 Before filing a petition with the U.S. Citizenship and Immigration Services employers must complete the following four steps in the H-2A Temporary Labor Certification process through the FLAG online filing system.

-When: 75 to 60 calendar days before the start date of work
+The job order should be filed 75 to 60 calendar days before the employer's first date of need.

-When: No less than 45 calendar days before the start date of work
+The application should be filed no less than 45 calendar days before the employer's first date of need.

 Step 3: Conducting Recruitment for U.S. Workers

 The employer must engage in positive recruitment of U.S. workers.
 When the CO determines that the H-2A Application for Temporary Employment Certification and the job order meet requirements such that recruitment may begin, the CO will notify the employer of acceptance of the application and will send a copy of the notice to the SWA serving the area of intended employment.
 The acceptance letter will direct the employer to engage in positive recruitment of U.S. workers and will include instructions for how to prepare and when to submit a recruitment report to the OFLC NPC.